 A general goal is to exercise three to four days a week.
-You should start out doing 10- to 15-minute exercise sessions.
+It’s okay to start out by doing 10- to 15-minute exercise sessions.
 If you can, work up to 30 to 40 minutes per session.

-GOLD stage 1: You have mild COPD.
-Your lung function is at least 80 percent of what’s expected.
+The first stage is defined as mild COPD.
+Your forced lung function is at least 80 percent of what’s expected.

-GOLD stage 2: You have moderate COPD.
-Your lung function is 50 to 79 percent of what’s expected.
+Stage 2 means the disease has progressed to moderate COPD.
+Your forced lung function is 50 to 79 percent of what’s expected.

-GOLD stage 3: You have severe COPD.
-Your lung function is 30 to 49 percent of what’s expected.
+Stage 3 is defined as severe COPD.
+Your forced lung function is 30 to 49 percent of what’s expected.

-GOLD stage 4: You have very severe COPD.
-Your lung function is less than 30 percent of what’s expected.
+This is the most severe stage of COPD.
+Your forced lung function is less than 30 percent of what’s expected.